When using this website, please note the following information ("Terms of Use").

 Introduction / Summery

-On 10 March 2021, Regulation (EU) 2019/2088 of 27 November 2019 on sustainability-related disclosures in the financial services sector (Sustainable Finance Disclosure Regulation, SFDR) entered into force.
-It aims to promote sustainable investment by obliging financial market participants and financial advisors to disclose sustainability-related risks to investors and clients.
+On March 10, 2021 the Regulation (EU) 2019/2088 of November 27, 2019 on sustainability-related disclosures in the financial services sector (Sustainable Finance Disclosure Regulation, SFDR) entered into force.
+This regulation aims to support sustainable investment by obliging financial market participants and financial advisors to disclose sustainability-related risks to investors and clients.

 Definition of sustainability risks